vvaleriafm/gdpr-lgpd-checklist/README.md

 ## Deployment

-- changes will automatically be deployed to https://gdprchecklist.io/
+- changes will automatically be deployed to https:...

 ## Attribution